GuessHuIAm/miniatureddit/notebook.md

 - The new node receives from the existing node a list of the peers on the network.
 - The existing node streams its commit log to the new node so that the database is up to date.

-The commit log is a CSV file in the format of TIMESTAMP,SQL_COMMAND.
+The commit log is a CSV file in the format of TIMESTAMP|SQL_COMMAND.

 If the handshake is unsuccessful, then we ask again for an IP address.